spring-team/zesty/filecount.md

-This project contains [object Promise] files
+There are 17 files in this project